nus-cs2103-AY2425S1/ip/docs/README.md

 ### Sorting tasks: `sort`

-Sorts tasks by their deadline and displays task list. \
+Sorts tasks by their deadline and displays sorted task list. \
 Tasks without a deadline will be placed at the end. \
-Events will be sorted by their start date.
+Events will be sorted by their start date. \
+**Note: Original task list will not be modified.**

 Format: `sort` \
 Sample output: